Editor’s note: This story was previously published in September 2019. It has since been updated and republished.

 If I could only own one company’s stock, Brookfield Asset Management would be at the top of my list.

-TransAlta Renewables pays approximately CAD 150 million in dividends annually to its parent from the free cash flow generated from wind-power facilities in the U.S. and Canada.
+TransAlta Renewables pays approximately CAD 150 million in dividends annually to its parent from the free cash flow generated from its wind-power facilities in the U.S. and Canada.

 These facilities have the capacity to produce 1,248 megawatts of power and 49% of its annual cash flow along with natural gas-fired power generation that delivers 47% of its annual cash flow with hydroelectric facilities providing the rest.